Updated March 2020.

 Walk towards this landmark and once there check your bearing, pick another landmark to walk towards.
 Repeat this until you reach your destination (point B).

 If you’re unsure about using a compass the best thing to do is get the map of an area you know really well, perhaps somewhere local to where you live, and is somewhere that you wouldn’t usually need a map to get around.
 Take yourself off for a walk, using the map and a compass to navigate your way.
 This way you shouldn’t get yourself lost (as it’s an area you know really well) and you can check that the direction you think you should be traveling in matches what the compass is telling you!

 Top tips for beginners

 Make sure that the direction of travel arrow is pointing in the direction you want to walk in – it’s called the direction of travel arrow for a reason!

 Always make sure that the orienting arrow is pointing to grid north (the top of the map) rather than grid south (the bottom of the map) – even if you are walking south – the orienting arrow still needs to point north.

 Unless you always want to walk due north – follow the direction of travel arrow rather than the compass needle.

 Make sure that the landmark you pick is a feature on the landscape that is not liable to move – pick a tree, gate post, gorse bush or boulder for example rather than a cow, sheep, person or bird!

-You can download our map reading booklet or map reading made easy peasy (aimed at children) that take you through how to to use a compass with more examples and a look ahead to magnetic north.
+You can download resources from our Map Zone (aimed at children) that take you through how to to use a compass with more examples and a look ahead to magnetic north.